 This certificate program enables you to complete professional development training with coursework that is particularly relevant to teaching students with more significant disabilities.
-The courses correspond to certain specific requirements that are components of the Lynchburg College program leading to VDOE endorsement in special education – adapted curriculum.
+The courses correspond to certain specific requirements that are components of the University of Lynchburg program leading to VDOE endorsement in special education – adapted curriculum.

 The program is designed to meet the needs of:

 - Special education teachers seeking to broaden their understanding of students with more significant disabilities and their repertoire of effective, evidence-based teaching strategies

 - Individuals working with persons with more significant disabilities in residential and day programs